Evinature Blog

 Excessive production of cortisol, in particular, has been traced to IBS symptoms, as it activates glucocorticoid receptors in the digestive tract, leading to colon spasms and cramping.

-Over-The-Counter Treatments for IBS
+Medical Treatment for IBS

 There are three types of IBS, IBS-D (diarrhea prominent), IBS-C (constipation prominent), and IBS-M (a combination of diarrhea and constipation).